stackhpc/all-in-one-overcloud-packet/README.md

 hit strange errors.
 This can be obtained by clicking the user icon on the top right hand corner on https://app.packet.net and choose API Keys in the menu.

-Additionally, to enable standalone Monasca, set `standalone_monasca = true` (false by default).
+Additionally, to enable standalone Monasca, set `enable_monasca = true` (false by default).
 This deploys a second VM for each lab machine which authenticates against Keystone service running in the all-in-one deployment.